Abdulsayedd/HospitalManagmentSystem2.0/README.md

 # Hospital Management System (HMS) 🏥

 A Hospital Management System (HMS) is a digital platform designed to streamline the operations and management of a hospital.
-It helps hospital managers to manage patient information, appointment scheduling, electronic medical records, inventory management, billing and payment processing, reporting and analytics, and other related tasks.
+It helps hospital managers to manage patient information, appointment scheduling, electronic medical records, inventory management, billing and payment processing, reporting and analytics, and other related tasks, (ASP.NET Web Application + MySQL).

 ## System Actors 🎭